webplatform/docs-wpd/Editors_Guide/step_4_review_existing_content/index.md

 ===Notify other editors about pages that require revisions===
 * Communicate with the WebPlatform.org online community to ask for clarification and help resolving issues.
 You can raise issues on IRC, send messages to the [mailto:public-webplatform@w3.org the public-webplatform@w3.org mailing list], or post messages in the [http://talk.webplatform.org/forums forum].
 See [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| Step 2 of the Editor's Guide]] for more details.

+==Check the topics and topic clusters==

+While you're reviewing the content, take a sharp look at the topics and topic cluster tags assigned to the content.
+In many cases these may not be applied properly, and it's difficult to tell if there is a problem.
+See [[WPD:Editors_Guide/step_6_author_or_upload_new_content#Topics_and_topic_clusters]] for guidance.
 {{Notes_Section}}
 {{Topics}}
 {{External_Attribution